Esperanto grammar: Conditional and tenseless participles (unofficial)

 Tense-neutral words such as prezidento and studento are formally considered distinct nominal roots, not derivatives of the verbs prezidi and studi.

+The suffix -enda, as in pagenda 'payable, must be paid' from pagi 'to pay', is similar to a passive participle of the imperative mood.

 Negation

 A statement is made negative by using ne or one of the negative (neni-) correlatives.
 Ordinarily, only one negative word is allowed per clause: